patricklafrance/shelby/README.md

 * `method`: A value of the `Shelby.HttpViewModel.OperationMethod` enumeration
 * `data`: The request data if there was any

-##### Shelby.HttpViewModel.RequestError
+##### RequestError

-When an error occurs during a request (HTTP code 4.*, 5.*, timeouts, etc..), the error details is propagate using an object defined as follow:
+When a request fail the error details is propagate using an object defined as follow:

 * `operationContext`
     * `url`: The request URL